lesnik2u/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 cursor's `state/precedingState/content` unmodified.
 If the position falls on a prefix or a boundary of the set, we throw away (using the `restrict` method) parts that do not fall inside the set.
-The latter may also happen if the position is not one present in the range trie, but covered by a range (i.e. where `skipTo` went beyond the set cursor's position and the range cursor's `precedingState` returned covering state): in this case we apply `restrict` to the covering state, which may promote it to a boundary if the set cursor's position is a boundary.
+The latter may also happen if the position is not one present in the range trie, but covered by a range (i.e. where `skipTo` went beyond the set cursor's position and the range cursor's `precedingState` returned covering state): in this case we may apply the covering state's `asBoundary` method to promote it to a boundary where the set forms substructure in the covered range.

-Imagine that we want to slice the range trie above with the range `[aaa, acc]`, which would be implemented by the trie set
+Imagine that we want to intersect the range trie above with the range `[aaa, acc]`, which looks like this as in the forward direction:
 ```
-a -> START_END_PREFIX
+a -> NOT_CONTAINED
-  a -> START_PREFIX
+  a -> NOT_CONTAINED
     a  -> START
-  c -> END_PREFIX
+  c -> CONTAINED
-    c -> END
+    c↑ -> END
 ```

 The intersection cursor will first visit the root and the position "a", where in both cases it will find `null` range cursor state, resulting in an `null` state for the intersection.
 The next position "aa" is present in the set, but not in the range, thus the `skipTo` operation on the range advances to "ab", whose `precedingState` is null.
 This means that there is nothing to intersect in the "aa" branch and anything before the range cursor's position, thus we continue by skipping the set cursor to "ab".
-This positions it at "ac", whose state is `END_PREFIX` and thus `precedingIncluded` is `true`.
+This positions it at "ac", whose state is `CONTAINED` and thus its preceding side is `true`.
 This means that we must report all branches of the range cursor that we see until we advance to or beyond the set's position.
 The intersection cursor is positioned at the range cursor's "ab" position.
 It does not have any `state` for it, so the intersection cursor reports `null` state as well.